designravenous/domain_resolution/README.md

 This Script can export the results in txt, csv and JSON. main script also include Flask webserver, to host REST-API.

 Steps:
-- Make sure that all modules needed are installed
+- Install all requirements from the requirements.txt (pip install -r requirements.txt)
 - Include a .txt file with domains in seperate rows

   example: